maticnetwork/matic-cli/README.md

 - `./bin/express-cli --start`
     - Creates the desired remote setup, based on the preferences defined in the `.env` file
-    - `--start` command, before deploying a new devnet, will store the config related to the currently deployed one (if any) in the
-      `deployments/devnet-<id>` folder and stores a monotonically increasing count `DEVNET_ID` in `.env` to track the devnets being deployed.
+    - `--start` command, before deploying a new devnet, will store the config related to the currently deployed one (if any) in the `deployments/devnet-<id>` folder and stores a monotonically increasing count `DEVNET_ID` in `.env` to track the devnets being deployed.
+It also stores the currently deployed devnet type in `PREV_DEVNET_TYPE` variable in `.env`.
 The `<id>` in `deployments/devnet-<id>` can be used to target the specific devnet in the commands mentioned below.

 - `./bin/express-cli --destroy --devnet-id <id>`
     - Destroys the remote setup and delete the dedicated VMs associated to the `devnet-id <id>`.
 If `--devnet-id <id>`